The “Ostomy Dictionary“ – a useful support for ostomates in foreign countries

 So the group started to collect the most important ostomy related words and to translate them into English.
 Then every delegate took the list back home and sent back the translation into the language of his country.
 So, after a short time, the first little dictionary was produced – 103 words in about seven languages.
 But that was only the beginning …

 The dictionary now contains 103 terms in 19 languages.
-It was published by Deutsche ILCO in January 2017:
+It was published by Deutsche ILCO in January 2017 and the new version is available since August 2017.

 You can find translations from English to Greek and Polish to Turkish.
 It has even been translated into Arabic.
 And it is still growing!